 In addition, needle piercings heal faster as compared to piercings made with a piercing gun.
 I certainly want to heal as quickly as possible.

 After a piercing, if you happen to notice gunk or puss plugging up your piercing, it means that you are not tending to the piercing as required.
 The aftercare instructions given by your piercer need to be followed very carefully.
 After all, why would you go through the pain of getting pierced and the initial discomfort of swelling, just to lose the piercing?

 Avoid changing the piercing jewellery too soon

 You may be excited to try new jewellery on your piercing, but it is always best to wait until the piercing has completely healed to try out new jewellery.
-I know, bummer!
-But, trying to insert new jewellery into a recent piercing can cause intense pain if the wound has not properly healed.
+I know, bummer hey!
+But, trying to insert new jewellery into a recent piercing can cause immense pain if the wound has not properly healed.
 In addition, if the new jewellery does not fit, you might have a hard time trying to put back the original jewellery.

 When you are ready to change the jewellery and really add your own style to your piercing be sure to visit My Body Piercing Jewellery.